ACCESS-NRI/ACCESS-MOPPy/docs/output.rst

 .. dropdown:: cmor_logs

-    A folder containing a log for cmor generated messages for each file created
+    A folder containing a log for each file created with cmor logging messages.

 .. dropdown:: variable_logs

-    A folder containing a log for each file created, detailing the processing steps, and if run in debug mode, debug messages.
+    A folder containing a log for each file created, detailing the processing steps and, if run in debug mode, debug messages.